bitcointranscripts/bitcointranscripts/stanford-blockchain-conference/2020/no-incentive.md

 transcript_by: Bryan Bishop
 categories: ['conference']
 tags: ['incentives']
-speakers: ["David Schwartz"]
+speakers: ['David Schwartz']
 ---

 The best incentive is no incentive

-David Schwartz

 <https://twitter.com/kanzure/status/1230997662339436544>

 # Introduction

 This is the last session of the conference.
 Time flies when you're having fun.
-We're going to be starting with David Schwartz who is one of the co-creators of Ripple and he is going to be talking about a controversial topic that "the best incentive is no incentive".
+We're going to be starting with David Schwartz who is one of the co-creators of Ripple and he is going to be talking about a controversial topic that 'the best incentive is no incentive'.

 I am David Schwartz as you just heard I am one of the co-creators of Ripple.
 Thanks to Dan Boneh for inviting me to be here.
 I wanted to give this talk 7 years ago but there wouldn't have been a place to give this talk.
 It's nice that there's a shared understanding now and I can explain the decisions we made back in 2012-2013.